groupdocs/docs.groupdocs.com/content/signature-net/developer-guide/advanced-usage/signing/using-signature-appearances/sign-pdf-documents-with-special-appearance.md

 url: signature/net/sign-pdf-documents-with-special-appearance
 title: Sign Pdf documents with special appearance
 weight: 3
-description:  This article explains how to use PDF digital electronic signature features on document page.
+description: " This article explains how to use PDF digital electronic signature features on document page."
 keywords:
 productName: GroupDocs.Signature for .NET
 hideChildren: False